 At UTC Cambridge we believe that science is a practical subjects and we strive to make lessons as interactive and practical as possible.
-You will receive three hours Chemistry lessons per week, these are often supported by the work that you will complete in Challenge Projects.
+You will receive 3 hours Chemistry lessons per week, these are often supported by the work that you will complete in Challenge Projects.

 - Atomic structure and the periodic table